This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here

 We did get each of the kids’ portraits drawn by the manga artists there.
 As you enter, just past the gift shop, you will see the artists set up.
 Book a time as soon as you arrive because you might have to wait an hour or so.
 If all you wanted to do was get your portrait done, I don’t think you would have to purchase admission to the museum.
 We looked around the “museum” while we waited and the kids enjoyed the area where they had paper and fancy pens to test out their artwork.

 The portraits were extremely well-done and will be a great keepsake of our trip to Japan.
 Our youngest wanted to be a ninja and his portrait is hilarious.
-I love the personality that the artist imbues in the drawing.
+I love the personality that the artist imbues in the drawing and think this is a great Tokyo attractions for kids.
 The portraits cost 1000 Yen for one person, making this an excellent value souvenir from Japan.
 Museum entry is 800 Y/adults, 100 Y/children.

 Markets and Shopping

 Kyoto offers a mixture of shopping options for traditional markets to large department stores.

 Nishiki Market is definitely worth a walk through.
 This narrow, covered food market street features fresh vegetables and seafood, Japanese sweets, kitchen utensils and even tiny restaurants.
-At the end of the market, you will enter the modern shopping street of Teragouchi Street, which is also worth a wander.
+At the end of the market, you will enter the modern shopping street of Teramachi Street, which is also worth a wander.

 The large department stores on Shijo-dori are fun to look around in, especially the basement food halls.
 We found some lovely French bakeries where we stocked up on croissants and pastries.